webslinger/grunt-cache-busting/README.md

 contents of this parameter.

 ## Credits
-This plugin is build on top of [grunt-text-replace](https://github.com/yoniholmes/grunt-text-replace/) and was inspired by [grunt-cache-bust](https://github.com/hollandben/grunt-cache-bust)
+This plugin is build on top of [grunt-cache-busting](https://github.com/PaulTondeur/grunt-cache-busting/)